 Bethlehem's reasonable housing costs and stable economic environment make it a financially viable option for many.

-Bethlehem offers diverse neighborhoods, each with unique characteristics.
+Bethlehem offers different neighborhoods, each with clear local differences.
 South Side is known for its vibrant cultural scene and proximity to Lehigh University, making it ideal for students and young professionals.
 West Bethlehem offers a quieter, suburban feel with family-friendly amenities.

 Choosing the right neighborhood depends on your lifestyle preferences and proximity to work or school.